-Faculty of Arts Students' Centre and Student Information Resources:
+Faculty of Arts Program Advising and Student Information Resources:

-Have a question, but not sure where to start?
-The Arts Students' Centre is your information resource for everything in Arts.
-Drop in at SS102, call us at 403-220-3580 or email us at ascarts@ucalgary.ca.
-You can also visit the Faculty of Arts website at http://arts.ucalgary.ca/undergraduate which has detailed information on common academic concerns.
+For program planning and advice, visit the Arts Students' Centre in Social Sciences 102, call 403-220-3580 or email artsads@ucalgary.ca.
+You can also visit arts.ucalgary.ca/advising for program assistance.